 Although this method alone doesn’t offer a significant advantage over occlusion, the combination approach provides significant results.

-Software-based active treatments for amblyopia
+Software-based active treatments (Lazy eye exercises)

 The Ambp iNet program is marketed by Home Therapy Solutions.
 The system has 12 treatment programs, 6 of which are randomly assigned for 5 days per week.
 This game involves activities like ‘letter jumping’, among others.
 It involves a visual search of a certain target.